 For the barrier the badge is given to you on arrival.

-For accommodation rentals, A security deposit of €400 per credit card imprint (four hundred euros) i.e. 250 € (two hundred and fifty euros) for accommodation and €150 (one hundred and fifty euros) for cleaning fees, is required from the tenant, at the latest, on the day on which the keys are handed over.
-The bank imprint is automatically deleted within 48 hours after verification of the rental by our team, subject to the possible deduction of flat-rate deductions (accommodation and/or cleaning).
+For accommodation rentals, a security deposit per bank card imprint of €400 (four hundred euros) or 200 € (two hundred euros) for accommodation and 200 € (two hundred euros) for cleaning costs, is required from the tenant, at the latest, on the day of handing over the keys.
+The bank imprint is automatically deleted within 48 hours after verification of the rental by our team, subject to any deductions for fixed deductions (accommodation and/or cleaning).

-Here are the house rules
+Here are the house rules and our T&Cs

 Maintenance and troubleshooting: we are at your disposal for any malfunctions of your rental.
 For your safety, please do not intervene on the water heater.